ctfpilot/ctfd-manager/README.md

 > The tool has full admin access to the connected CTFd instance, and can modify all content.
 > Ensure to run the tool in a secure environment, and protect access to the management API.
 >
-> The tool is made to be non-destructive, but retain the needed permissions to change all content.
+> The tool is made to be non-destructive, but retains the needed permissions to change all content.

 ## Table of Contents